course-go/exercises/03-katas/README.md

 ### Katas

-The project also includes a couple of katas in `internal/katas` directory.
-The katas also contain auxilery functions and data in the subdirectories which you are free to explore, but should not edit in any way.
+The module also includes a couple of katas in the `internal/katas` directory.
+The katas also contain auxilery functions, type, and data in the subdirectories which you are free to explore, but should not edit in any way.
 Each kata contains a brief description of the problem which should be fixed.